arshjameel/QuoteGen/README.md

 ## How to modify preset accounts
 Look for this block of code in line 41.

 ![image](https://github.com/user-attachments/assets/cff87228-19a0-4a38-a20f-558456ed5b9b)

-Change the twitter handles specified within the quotes to any other Twitter handle you prefer to follow.
+Change the Twitter handles specified within the quotes to any other Twitter handle you prefer to follow.

 ## Notes
-* Please visit the [TweetGen](https://github.com/arshjameel/TweetGen) repository for more information, since this app is the same except for some minor changes that allowed me to preset specific Twitter accounts.
+Please visit the [TweetGen](https://github.com/arshjameel/TweetGen) repository for more information, since this app is the same except for some minor changes that allowed me to preset specific Twitter accounts.
-* The purpose of making such a change was because it allows the program to somewhat behave as an RSS feed where you get your favorite Twitter accounts' most recent tweets.